Home AsiaOn the olive oil trail in Anatolia, Turkey

 THE MAJESTIC ANCIENT CITY OF EPHESUS

-Few ancient sites are as well preserved.
-Ephesus impresses with its vast ruins of a city that was first and foremost Greek, which shone for many years thanks to the wealth of its port.
-Clearly, I advise you to take the tour with a guide to bring the stones to life and thus better understand the rich history of a gigantic city that possesses two amphitheaters, one of which has nothing to envy of the other well-known ancient amphitheaters.
-But if I have to remember one moment from this visit, it is the discovery, should I say the wonder, in front of the Library of Celsus (117 AD), a true ancient jewel, still well preserved, which sits at the end of a long alley of vestiges like a King in his castle.
+Few ancient sites are as well-preserved as this one.
+Ephesus is impressive for its vast ruins of a city that was primarily Greek and thrived thanks to the wealth of its port for many years.
+Clearly, I recommend taking the tour with a guide to bring the stone to life and better understand the rich history of a gigantic city that boasts two amphitheaters, the largest of which rivals any other famous ancient amphitheater.
+But if I had to choose one moment from this visit, it would be the discovery—or should I say, the wonder—before the Library of Celsus (117 AD), a true ancient gem, still well-preserved, standing at the end of a long path of ruins like a King in his castle.

 Ancient City of Ephesus